Joann M. Stock

 Recent Ocean Drilling Projects

 I sailed as a structural geologist on IODP Expedition 385 to the Guaymas Basin, Gulf of California (mid September to mid November 2019).
 We drilled numerous holes in young sediments for tectonics and geobiology studies.
-We just received our samples from the core repository and so I will be collaborating with other US and Mexican scientists on the correlation of ash layers and the core-log-seismic integration.
+I am collaborating with other US and Mexican scientists on the correlation of ash layers and the core-log-seismic integration.

 Another Recent Marine Geophysics Project